dwgrossberg/portfolio/README.md

 I'd been looking to learn TypeScript for some time, so I started by playing around with the language and getting a feel for its types and syntax.
 I also decided to move away from a simple create-react-app structure and utilize ViteJS as my build tool.
 This allowed me to take advantage of Vite's flexible configuration options and lightning-fast hot module replacement.

-Later, I tapped into two third-party libraries - Chakra-UI and Framer Motion for - to help create customizable yet sleek components with simple animations.
-And finally, I found a third-
+Later, I tapped into two third-party libraries - Chakra-UI and Framer Motion - to help create a customized set of components with simple, yet sleek animations.
+And finally, I started playing around with CSS-Doodle, a third-party web component for drawing patterns with CSS that is really a lot of fun to work with.

 ## Tech Stack